10 Questions to Ask When Comparing Admission and Enrollment Management Software

 When reviewing a demo, consider whether the software is simple and intuitive or complex and overwhelming.
-Remember: Your admissions and enrollment software should be robust and powerful.
+Remember: Your admission software should be robust and powerful.
 However, that doesn’t mean it has to be hard to use.
 In fact, it should be highly accessible and straightforward.
 Even the least tech-savvy member of your staff should be able to obtain the information they need.

 Be sure to consider the user experience from both the internal/back-end view as well as the candidate-facing portal.
 The easier your solution is to use, the better it will reflect on your school and its processes.

 6. Can I personalize my communications with candidates and parents?

 The best way to keep applicants engaged is through personalized emails and letters tailored to their specific interests.
 By creating communications that speak directly to prospective students and their families, you can establish rapport and earn their trust.

 It’s critical you also ask how you’re able to personalize communications.
 For example, can you personalize an entire email workflow, or merely change a recipient’s name in a standard template?
 Additionally, find out how much of the personalization process is automated and how much you’ll have to do manually.

 7. Does your solution integrate with other applications?